 While Vancouver is a beautiful city with lots to offer, sometimes you just want to get out of town.
-Living here my whole life, I’ve been on more weekend getaways from Vancouver than I can count.
-I’ve put together a great list of over 20 weekend trips you can do from Vancouver.
+Living here my whole life, I’ve been on more weekend trips from Vancouver than I can count.
+I’ve put together a great list of over 20 weekend getaways from Vancouver.

 Since, I’m an outdoorsy person, most of the trips have an adventure focus, but there are lots of options for less sweaty activities too.
-All of these trips are a few hours’ drive (and in some cases ferry) away, and some of them you can do without a car.
+All of these trips are a few hours away, and some of them you can do without a car.

 So here are my picks for the most beautiful weekend getaways from Vancouver.